 It’s Memorial Day Weekend, and when you work in a gun store you are sometimes confronted directly with pieces of history which bring home the fact that men used some amazing tools to protect our rights to live as free men and women.

 These are two such pieces, handled by real people who spent a part of their lives defending ours.
 The upper piece is a WW 1 Smith & Wesson Model of 1917 in .45 ACP.
 If one knows their guns, they know ACP means Auto Colt Pistol.
-The 1911 semi-automatic.
+It was created in 1905 for The 1907 semi-automatic following dissatisfaction with the Model 1905 .45 Smokeless Rimless round.
+But all of that is another story.
+(Believe it or not Winchester almost started 1911 production but the war ended earlier than expected so…).
 Being 1917, Colt’s patent on the 1911 was still in force.
-No one else could make it, so the government ordered revolvers that headspace with the case length not relying on a nonexistant cartridge rim.
+No one else could make it without permission and tooling which would take time to make, so the government ordered revolvers that headspace with the case length not relying on a nonexistant cartridge rim.
 Ejection of empties was facilitated with the use of steel half-moon clips, holding the cartridges thereby providing a rim for ejection.
 Of course, these clips were more than a pain and further in a muddy trench often were lost.
 The average soldier carried a small stick or used the tip of a rifle cartridge to push out the empties.
 Colt made just such a revolver too in conjunction with the fully taxed 1911 production line.

 The second gun is WW 2 vintage from roughly 1943.
 It is a Smith & Wesson hand ejector .38 special.
 This gun debuted in 1899, and has only had minor engineering changes since.
 It is still made as the Model 10.
 It is the single most produced handgun in history.